IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-pipeline/demo-instructions.md

 ### Build SBOM Task

-The next task in the pipeline is the Build SBOM task.
-This task is very Concert-specific and a customer would not have this in an existing pipeline.
+This is a Concert-specific task and a customer would not have it in an existing pipeline.

-To simplify the generation of the build SBOM file in the defined Concert format, we will be using the toolkit ((IBM Concert Toolkit v1.0.1 used)
+To simplify the generation of the build SBOM file in the defined Concert format, we will be using the toolkit (IBM Concert Toolkit v1.0.1 used)

-Again, Line 15 is where we identify the toolkit and version we want to use for this task
+**Line 15** is where we identify the toolkit and version we want to use for this task.

-Line 21 is where the toolkit is being used with the build-sbom command.
+**Line 21** is where the toolkit is being used with the build-sbom command.
 The build-sbom command under the hood uses the pipeline’s build data to populate a config file to generate the SBOM file in json format.
-The pipeline stores this file in a results.output.path location accessible by Tekton.

 ### Deploy SBOM task

-The next task in the pipeline is the Deploy SBOM task.
-This task is also very Concert-specific and a customer would not have this in an existing pipeline.
+This is also a Concert-specific task and a customer would not have it in an existing pipeline.
+This SBOM is where the public and private access points for each microservice are defined.

 To simplify the generation of the deploy SBOM file in the defined Concert format, we will be using the toolkit (IBM Concert Toolkit v1.0.1 used).

-Again, Line 15 is where we identify the toolkit and version we want to use for this task
+**Line 15** is where we identify the toolkit and version we want to use for this task.

-Line 21 is where the toolkit is being used with the build-sbom command.
-The deploy-sbom command under the hood uses the pipeline’s deployment data to populate a config file to generate the SBOM file in json format.
-The pipeline stores this file in a results.output.path location accessible by Tekton.
+**Line 21** is where the toolkit is being used with the deploy-sbom command.
+The deploy-sbom command under the hood uses the pipeline’s build data to populate a config file to generate the SBOM file in json format.

 ### Application-definition SBOM Task

-The next task in the pipeline is the Application-definition SBOM task.
-Similar to the previous two tasks, this task is very Concert-specific and a customer would not have this in an existing pipeline.
+This is also a Concert-specific task and a customer would not have it in an existing pipeline.

-To simplify the generation of the application definition SBOM file in the defined Concert format, we will be using the toolkit (IBM Concert Toolkit v1.0.1 used)
+To simplify the generation of the application definition SBOM file in the defined Concert format, we will be using the toolkit (IBM Concert Toolkit v1.0.1 used).

-Again, Line 15 is where we identify the toolkit and version we want to use for this task
+**Line 15** is where we identify the toolkit and version we want to use for this task.

-Line 21 is where the toolkit is being used with the application-definition command.
+**Line 21** is where the toolkit is being used with the application-definition command.
 The application-definition command under the hood uses application data to populate a config file to generate the SBOM file in json format.
-The pipeline stores this file in a results.output.path location accessible by Tekton.

 ### Upload Concert Task

-The next task is where we connect to our IBM Concert instace to upload all the files we generated in the previous steps.
-This is the first step where code changes are required.
+In this task we connect to our IBM Concert instace to upload all the files we generated in the previous steps.

+<inline-notification text="Note: This is the first task in this demo where changes are required."></inline-notification>

 To simplify the uploading of data to Concert, we will be using the toolkit also.
-(IBM Concert Toolkit v1.0.1 used)

-Again, Line 15 is where we identify the toolkit and version we want to use for this task
+**Line 20** is where we identify the toolkit and version we want to use for this task.

-Line 21 is where the toolkit is being used with the upload-concert command.
+**Line 77** is where the toolkit is being used with the upload-concert command.

-Line 55: Concert Instance IDStage 20240802-1832-4327-51e2-7e5b9e176e6bProd 20240814-1557-0004-91eb-38d7bc31c01f

-For following along and running this demo, Line 55 must be updated with the instance ID of the correct Concert instance.
-For our demo, we are using a SaaS instance and the instance ID is provided in the URL.
-We will copy this and paste it into Line 55.
+**Line 55**: Update this line with your Concert instance ID.<br/>
+If Concert is deployed on SaaS, the instance ID will be located in the browser URL.<br/>

-<inline-notification text="If the Concert instance is deployed on VM, the instance id is: 0000-0000-0000-0000"></inline-notification>
+If Concert is deployed on VM, the instance id is: 0000-0000-0000-0000 <br/>

-<inline-notification text="If the Concert instance is deployed on OCP, the instance ID is:"></inline-notification>
+If Concert is deployed on OCP, the instance id is: ?

 ### SBOM Pipeline Task

-The final task in our pipeline is called the SBOM Pipeline.
-This task defines the structure and logic of our sbom-pipeline.
+The final task defines the structure and logic of our sbom-pipeline.
 Without it, Tekton wouldn't know which tasks to run, in what order, or with what parameters.

+Update line 29 to identify the host of your IBM Concert instance as the base_url parameter: <br/>
+• name: base_url <br/>
+• default: YOUR_CONCERT_HOST_URL<br/>

-All the pipeline tasks, like the default git-clone clustertask and code-scan are referenced in this file and are crucial for the pipeline's operation.
-Another important part of the sbom pipeline task is that this is where all the parameters used in the pipeline are defined.
-Using parameters in the pipeline allow for customization and flexibility.
-Without these parameters, the pipeline wouldn’t be able to adapt to different applications or environments to populate values dynamically.
-A very important parameter defined here is the application criticality number which specifies how business critical this application is to the business.
-The application criticality score ranges from 1 for low to 5 for critical, and the criticality number plays a significant role in helping Concert score and prioritize CVEs according to an organization.
-For our demo, we will set the application criticality to 4.
+<inline-notification text="Note: for SaaS instances, this information is found in the browser URL."></inline-notification>

+A very important parameter defined in this task is the application criticality number which specifies how business critical this application is to the business. <br/>
+The application criticality score ranges from 1 for low to 5 for critical, and the criticality number plays a significant role in helping Concert score and prioritize CVEs according to an organization. <br/>
+For our demo, we will set the application criticality to 4. <br/><br/>
 Another important parameter to note is the access point information.
-Our demo microservice here has one access point, and we have set the exposure to public.
+Our demo qotd-web microservice has one access point, and we have set the exposure to public.
 Similar to application criticality, Concert takes endpoint expsure into its consideration when calculating the risk score.

-To run our demo pipeline, we only need to make changes to line 29 which identifies the host of our IBM Concert instance as the base_url parameter.
-This information is also found in the URL of our Concert SaaS instance, and we can copy and paste it here.

-Update line 29 and 54 (optional): <br/>
-• name: base_url <br/>
-• default: <a href="https://73244.us-south-2.concert.test.saas.ibm.com" target="_blank" rel="noreferrer">"https://73244.us-south-2.concert.test.saas.ibm.com"</a><br/>
-• prod: <a href="https://65879.us-south-8.concert.saas.ibm.com" target="_blank" rel="noreferrer">https://65879.us-south-8.concert.saas.ibm.com</a><br/>

-That completes the definition of all our task files.

 **[Go to top](#top)**